Quantum error correction and large $N$: Introduction

 \subsection{Motivation}

 Seminal paper \cite{err} by Almheiri, Dong and Harlow demonstrated that quantum error correction(QEC) naturally emerges in the AdS/CFT correspondence.
 The idea is simple: the same bulk region can be reconstructed using different parts of the boundary.
-So if some part of the boundary is lost or subject to quantum noise, information in some parts of the bulk is perfectly preserved and can be recovered using different parts of the boundary.
+So if some part of the boundary is lost or subject to quantum noise, information in the bulk is perfectly preserved and can be recovered using a different part of the boundary.
 This has lead to a variety of interesting results, such as entanglement wedge reconstruction \cite{EW_reconstruction} and derivation of Ryu--Takayanagi formula \cite{RT_from_QEC}.

 Several toy models \cite{tensor_perfect}, \cite{tensor_random} of error-correcting bulk-boundary correspondence were constructed using perfect and random tensor networks in the bulk.
-In these examples the boundary has one spacial dimensional and the bulk is two-dimensional Poincare disk.
-One drawback of these models is that they do not have a Hamiltonian, so the are not dynamical.
+In these examples the boundary has one spatial dimensional and the bulk is two-dimensional Poincare disk.
+One drawback of these models is that they do not have a Hamiltonian, so they are not dynamical.
 These constructions resemble approximate wave function constructions for quantum many-body systems using matrix product states(MPS)\cite{mps1,mps2}, projected entangled pairs(PEPS)\cite{peps1,peps2}, tree tensor networks \cite{ttn} and multi-scale entanglement renormalization ansatz(MERA) \cite{MERA}.
 However, it is not clear how they are related to conventional holographic systems, such as $\mathcal{N}=4$ super Yang--Mills or at least Sachdev--Ye--Kitaev(SYK) model \cite{sy,kitaev,ms,pr}.

 \textit{The purpose of this paper is two-fold.} The first goal is to examine quantum error correcting properties in more standard holographic systems.
 As was anticipated and as we will see shortly, this quantum error correction is only approximate in the large $N$ limit.
 The second goal is to see how small this error can be.
-Recently it was proven that in the presence of continuous global symmetries there is a \textit{lower bound} on recovery error \cite{cont}, so the recovery cannot be perfect.
+Recently it was proven that in the presence of continuous global symmetries there is a \textit{lower bound} on recovery error \cite{cont,Woods2020,Yang2020}, so the recovery cannot be perfect.
 In this paper we will prove an \textit{upper bound} on error, thus demonstrating that it has to be small in the large $N$ limit.
 Let us describe these two goals in more detail.